ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

 } GroupInfoRequest;
 ~~~

-The response body contains the encrypted GroupInfo and a way to get the ratchet_tree.
+If successful, the response body contains the encrypted GroupInfo and a way
+to get the ratchet_tree.

 ~~~ tls
 struct {